Tiled background

 Use our spaces

-• There are two libraries, at Headingley and City Campus, open 24/7 most of the year.
-You can use either of them.
+• There are two libraries, at Headingley and City Campus and you can use either of them.
 They include study areas with comfortable seating, study booths, Wi-Fi and plug and data points and you can choose to study individually in our silent study areas or collaboratively on our group study floors.
+Take a look at our Visit Us page for details of opening hours, floor plans and self-service tours.

-• Student Meeting Rooms can be booked online for group discussions and project work or to attend an online class.
+• You can book Student Meeting Rooms online for group discussions and project work or to attend an online class.

 • You can borrow laptops to use on campus and Media Loans offer free equipment including cameras and Go-Pros.